Let L-33 Solo: Design and development

 The semi-monocoque design is made from flush riveted aluminum sheet.
 The rudder is covered with doped aircraft fabric.
 Its 14.12 m span, semi-tapered wing employs a Wortmann FX-60-17A11-182 airfoil at the wing root, transitioning to an FX-60-126 at the wing tip.
 The wing has an area of 11 m2 and mounts top surface Schempp-Hirth-style air brakes.

 The L-33 was a competitor in the IGC World Class sailplane design competition, but lost to the Polish Politechnika Warszawska PW-5.
 The design is type certified to JAR 22 in Argentina, Canada, the Czech Republic, Germany, Hungary, Japan, the United Kingdom and the United States.

 Operational history

 By November 2012, 92 examples had been produced.
-In December 2012, 49 examples had been registered with the Federal Aviation Administration in the United States, 12 with Transport Canada and one with the British Civil Aviation Authority.
+In March 2025, 42 examples are registered with the Federal Aviation Administration in the United States, 4 with Transport Canada and one with the British Civil Aviation Authority.